Battle of Mukden: Aftermath

 With the defeat of the Russian Manchurian Army in Mukden, the Russian forces were driven out of southern Manchuria.
 However, with problems concerning its overstretched supply lines, the Japanese army failed to destroy the Russian forces stationed in the region completely and Kuropatkin's forces, though severely demoralized and short of supplies, were still largely intact.
 But the battle of Mukden was decisive enough to shatter the Russians' morale and, with the unfinished Trans-Siberian railroad now in Japanese hands, undermined the tsarist government's war effort.
 The final, decisive battle of the war would be eventually fought on the waters of Tsushima.

-The victory shocked the imperial powers of Europe, as the Japanese proved overwhelming throughout the battle despite the Russians having more manpower and materiel.
+The victory shocked the imperial powers of Europe, as the Japanese proved overwhelming throughout the battle despite the Russians having more manpower and material.
 It showed that European armies were not automatically superior to those of other nations, and could be even decisively outmatched in battle.
 The battle had confirmed the Japanese army the 6th largest army in the world.

 Tsar Nicholas II was particularly shocked, when the news reached the palace in St. Petersburg, that the tiny Asian island nation of Japan - approximately 2% of Russia's landmass - could defeat the powerful and huge Russian empire.

 The tsarist government was irritated over the incompetence and clumsiness of their commanders during the battle.
 The generals Aleksandr Samsonov and Paul von Rennenkampf began to loathe each other as Samsonov very publicly accused von Rennenkampf of failing to assist him.
-In World War I these Generals would command the two armies involved in the even more disastrous Battle of Tannenberg.